Monte Mongioie: Toponymy

-The mountain was once known also as Cima Rascaira, and appears with this name in the official map of the Regno di Sardegna printed in 1852.
+The mountain was once known also as Cima Rascaira, and appears with this name in the official map of the Kingdom of Sardinia (1720–1861) printed in 1852.
 It is also referenced as Raschera, which is the name of a lake, of alpine pasture at the foot of the mountain and of the typical cheese of the area.
 Due to its isolation the summit offers a very good view on a wide stretch of the Western Alps.

 Geography

 The mountain is the tripoint where the valleys of Tanaro (south), Ellero (NW) and Corsaglia (NE) meet.
 Westwards the north water divide of Tanaro Valley continues heading to the Cima delle Saline, while eastwards it connects Monte Mongioie with Monte Rotondo and Pizzo d'Ormea through a pass named Bocchino dell’Aseo (2,295 m).
 The Corsaglia/Ellero ridge branching out from Monte Mongioie heads North towards the Po Plain.

 SOIUSA classification

 According to the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: